The efficiency of resource allocation mechanisms for budget-constrained users: Two-player mechanisms

 for player $i\in \{1,2\}$ and (non-zero) signal vector $\sss=(s_1,s_2)$.
-Due to the definition of $\beta$, $\EPYS$ is a well-defined resource allocation mechanism and, moreover, $\EPYS$ belongs to class $\calC$: the allocation function can be seen to be concave (see also Figure~\ref{fig:allocation-functions}) and the payment function is, of course, convex.
+Due to the definition of $\beta$, $\EPYS$ is a well-defined resource allocation mechanism: it is anonymous, with an increasing and differentiable allocation function, which allocates the whole resource when some player has non-zero signal.
+Moreover, $\EPYS$ belongs to class $\calC$: the allocation function can be seen to be concave (see also Figure~\ref{fig:allocation-functions}) and the payment function is, of course, convex.
 The $\lpoa$ bound statement for $\EPYS$ follows.

 \begin{theorem} The liquid price of anarchy of the $\EPYS$ mechanism is $\beta \approx 1.792$. \end{theorem}